davidbauch/davidbauch/README.md

 ## [Polariton Condensate Simulation](https://github.com/davidbauch/PC3):

-Polariton Condensates simulated on the PC² (Paderborn Center for Parallel Computing) -> PC³.
+Polariton Condensates simulated on the PC² (Paderborn Center for Parallel Computing).
 This program uses GPU acceleration and is actually really quite fast.
+It's also optimized fairly well as a CPU version, leveraging SIMD to surpass the typical memory bandwidth limits.

 Main Language: `CUDA, C++`